tjtelan/tjtelan.github.io/content/blog/using-a-database-grpc-with-rust.md

 But If I'm going to be using the generated structs w/ Diesel, then I have to break up the protobuf compilation w/ some manual step to additionally add in the correct annotations, because the next `cargo build` regenerated code and removed my manual changes.
 This was a red flag, but I kept moving forward anyway...

 Diesel also expects that your struct fields are 1:1 with your table schema for to use the custom  `#[Derive(Queryable)]` for querying the DB.
 If you haven't looked at `grpc-rs` generated grpc code, you'll see extra internally used struct fields: `unknown_fields` and `cached_size`.
-These are part of `grpc-rs`'s implementation of message serialization/deserialization.
+These are part of `grpc-rs`’s implementation of message serialization/deserialization.
 Moving forward could require representing these extra fields in the database, which has a bad smell and is wasteful of space.

 **Example of grpc-rs generated Rust code w/ the special fields**